kwonus/Quelle/Quelle-AVX.md

 **not:** In Boolean logic, **not** means that the term must not be found.
 With Quelle, *not* is represented by a minus, minus ( **--** ) and applies to an entire clause (it cannot be applied to individual segments (e.g. discrete words) within the search clause.
 However, a search clause is permitted to contain a single segment, which easily circumvents that limitation.
 In short, -- means subtract results; it cancels-out matches against all matches of other clauses.
 Most clauses are additive as each additional clause increases search results.
 Contrariwise, a **not** clause is subtractive as it decreases search results.

 Again, -- means that the clause will be subtracted from the search results..
 When commands only contain a single search clause, it is always positive.
 A negative clause only makes sense when combined with another non-negative search clause or search filter.
-As a search.domain acts a filter, single search clauses can execute and provide search results.
+As a search domain acts a filter, single search clauses can execute and provide search results.

 ### Appendix B. Specialized Search tokens in Quelle-AVX